afestini/mOrpheus/README.md

 # mOrpheus Virtual Assistant Demo

-This project implements the **mOrpheus Virtual Assistant**, which integrates speech recognition, text generation, and text-to-speech (TTS) synthesis.
+This project is a proof of concept called **mOrpheus**, which integrates speech recognition, text generation, and text-to-speech (TTS) synthesis using LM Studio as a backend.
 The assistant utilizes the following components:

 - **Whisper** for speech recognition.
 - **LM Studio API** for text generation (chat) and text-to-speech.